 How to Tip in China

-Whether to give a tip in China always confuses a lot of foreign travelers during the journey in China.
-Actually, not giving a tip is acceptable in the mainland of China, so travelers can choose to leave a tip or not.
-However, more and more people give tips to tour guides and hotel bellboys now.
-Especially in Hong Kong and Macau SARS, tipping is to make things go.
+Whether to give a tip in China always confuses a lot of foreign travelers during their journey in China.
+Not giving a tip is acceptable in China's Mainland, so travelers can choose to leave a tip or not.

 Who to Tip and How Much